The longest running study on vegetarians suggests that those eating plant-based diets have lower rates of chemical, drug, and environmental allergies.

 To help out on the site please email <a

 Please feel free to post any ask-the-doctor type questions here in the comments section and I’d be happy to try to answer them.
 Check out the other videos which address allergies.
 And there are 1,449 subjects covered in the rest of my videos–please feel free to explore them!

-For some more context, see my blog posts: Plant-based Benefits Extend Beyond the Top Killers, Treating Crohn’s Disease With Diet, and Plant-Based Diets for Psoriasis
+For some more context, see my blog posts: Plant-based Benefits Extend Beyond the Top Killers, Treating Crohn’s Disease With Diet, Plant-Based Diets for Psoriasis, and Mushrooms and Immunity